 How does the Coverdell Education Account work?

 Think of a Coverdell ESA as simply an IRA (hence, why it was previously referred to as a type of Educational IRA).
-Thus, like a Roth IRA or Health Savings Account any investments inside the ESA will grow tax-free, and come out tax-free, but only for any qualified education expense.
-These distributions would even include qualified elementary and secondary school expenses- Not just college expenses.
+Thus, like a Roth IRA or Health Savings Account, any investments inside the ESA will grow tax-free and all qualified education expenses come out tax-free.
+These distributions would even include qualified elementary and secondary school expenses – Not just college expenses.
 (More below).

 There are 3 key people to keep in mind in the construct of the ESA

 - Beneficiary.
 Must be under age 18 when the account is established and typically a child or grandchild for whose benefit the account is established.